TaitoUnited/wordpress-template/DEVELOPMENT.md

 > TODO: CI will update wp plugins installed on permanent volume automatically if `wordpress_persistence_enabled` is `true`.
 Otherwise wordpress will use plugins directly from the container image built based on the `wordpress/data` directory. --> OR always use plugins from container and mount only certain data directories?

 > TODO: cloudbuild.yaml should take db export and volume snapshot automatically for prod.

-## Usage without taito-cli

-You can run this project without taito-cli, but it is not recommended as you'll lose many of the additional features that taito-cli provides.

-Local development:

-    npm install          # Install some libraries
-    docker-compose up    # Start wordpress and database npm run              # Show all scripts that you can run with npm

-TODO: Instructions not up-to-date

 ## Upgrading